isomerpages/moe-bedoksouthsec/_curriculum/Physical Education.md

 * Behaviour Domain = 20 points (total score x 2)

 * The Grading Table: total score is 100 and the score is converted into grades; <br>
-With effect from 2005; Grades A & B will entitle students LEAPS CCA points under CCA-Others /             Other Special Events / Participation – Intra-School Activities / Intra School – Inter Group Games.
+With effect from 2005; Grades A &amp; B will entitle students LEAPS CCA points under CCA-Others /             Other Special Events / Participation – Intra-School Activities / Intra School – Inter Group Games.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}